infor-cloud/amicopy/README.md

 associated with running instances in both the source and destination regions during the copy.

+*Note:* amicopy is still in beta and may not copy AMIs succuessfully.
+Please report any bugs you find.

 License
 -------
 amicopy is released under the BSD license.
 See LICENSE.txt for more details.